8n8/bigwebthing/README.md

 ### Crypto API

-There is a TCP server that does all the crypto.
+There is a TCP server on port 59285 that does all the crypto.
 The API is like this:

 1. Encrypt message
 + 0x01